Allisonwonderlax13/https-github.com-obsproject-obs-studio./Known-Conflicts.md

 ### D3DGear

 This application installs global DirectX hooks which causes major compatibility issues with OBS.
 The software must be uninstalled, closing it will not prevent it from continuing to install hooks.

+### Other Apps

+If you have any of these apps installed, be sure to close them before using OBS.
+If they still cause issues, you may need to uninstall them.

+* Intel GPA
+* Sendori
+* Astrill VPN Proxy
+* Nahimic Audio (MSI Audio Software)
+* Personify
+* Adobe Dynamic Link (Adobe CC)
+* Warsaw (bank software)